Tok3n/signup-source/README.md

 ```
 **However**, within the _includes directory, files can reference other includes without being required to have frontmatter of their own.
 This isn't documented anywhere as far as I can tell, but it does work.

+## Quirks
+The `watch` processes don't seem to work exactly as expected for SASS -> CSS, for whatever reason.
+To force a rebuild I sometimes need to hit save on _sass/styles.scss, with the SublimeOnSaveBuild package active.

+## Pushing Changes
-When you run `jekyll serve --watch --baseurl /`, the site should be live at localhost:9000.
-Before pushing to GitHub, run `jekyll build`, which will give the correct relative paths to all links.
+Before pushing to GitHub, stop the Jekyll watch process and run `jekyll build`, which will give the correct relative paths to all links.